tristanbatchler/tbat.me/_posts/2022-11-20-godot-python-mmo-part-1.md

 You will be able to enter a message into the chatbox and see it printed to the log.
 But that's not much proof our chatroom is really working.
 In order to convince ourselves, we will need to run another client simultaneously and let them talk to each other.

 It's not actually possible to click the same play button we've been using twice.
-I found the easiest way to run multiple instances of our game is actually to export to HTML5 and then you will have access to another button at the top-right where you can launch an instance of your game from a web browser.
+I found the easiest way to run multiple instances of our game is actually to export to HTML5, and then you will have access to another button at the top-right where you can launch an instance of your game from a web browser.

-To do this, just click **Project** at the top and then **Export...**.
-In the Export window, click *Add...* and the **HTML5**.
+To do this, just click **Project** at the top and then **Export**.
+In the Export window, click **Add** and the **HTML5**.

 You will need to download an export template, so click **Manage Export Templates** at the bottom of the Export window.
 ![Export screen 1](/assets/css/images/posts/2022/11/20/godot-python-mmo-part-1/html5-1.png)